-Robert Forman interview: Yarn paintings
+Robert Forman: Yarn paintings

 Robert Forman lives in New Jersey, USA and has been crafting yarn paintings since 1969.
 His technique involves gluing yarn, cotton, linen, rayon, and silk to hard, flat surfaces.